- Telephone 0141 632 3427

 - Private dining: Up to 20 covers

-- Provides: Halal options, Children's portions, Children's high chairs, Outdoor tables, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Outdoor tables, Free wi-fi

 - Capacity: 65 (6 outdoors)